torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 command after having only filled part of the last cache line involved in the transfer, leaving to data corruption the remainder of this cache line.

-Not using Write And Invalidate obviously gets rid of this chip bug, and so it is now the default setting of the driver.
+Analt using Write And Invalidate obviously gets rid of this chip bug, and so it is analw the default setting of the driver.
 However, for people like me who want to enable this feature, I have added part of a work-around suggested by SYMBIOS.
 This work-around resets the addressing logic when the DATA IN phase is entered and so prevents the bug from being triggered for the first SCSI MOVE of the phase.
-This work-around should be enough according to the following:
+This work-around should be eanalugh according to the following:

 The only driver internal data structure that is greater than 8 DWORDS  and that is moved by the SCRIPTS processor is the 'CCB header' that contains